FelixOnline/v2/content/articles/2016-1-29-subterranean-arts-festival-promises-to-surprise.md

 _27th Feb, £10_

 The festival feature two clowning workshops, with a “hysterical” one, 'The Art of Hysteria'_,_ celebrating the new play _Hysterical,_ and another one by the Fringe First nominated Helen Duff.
 'Clown Smasher'will be a mix of solo improvisation and collaborative games.
-Why not take a break from work and learn a new skill \(and maybe cheer your friends up\)?
+Why not take a break from work and learn a new skill (and maybe cheer your friends up)?

 **The Forest**

 _24th Feb – 6th Mar, £16_

-This hour\-long experience is an immersive, multi\-sensory test that claims to “revolutionise the way you process data” and “give an insight into the functionality of your brain”.
+This hour-long experience is an immersive, multi-sensory test that claims to “revolutionise the way you process data” and “give an insight into the functionality of your brain”.
 Is your brain a computer chip that can be debugged?
 Yeah, I’m curious to find out what that means, too.